SumoLogic/sumologic-documentation/docs/cloud-soar/automation.md

 ### Configure Slack for Cloud SOAR - Delivery 2

-With the Cloud SOAR Slack integration for Delivery 2, you will be able to directly manage User Choices from your Slack workspace within the playbooks.
+With the Cloud SOAR Slack integration for Delivery 2, you can directly manage [User Choice](#user-choice) actions within the playbooks from your Slack workspace.

 #### Step 1: Create a Slack app